kilograham/rp2040-doom/flash.md

 Additionally though, each "sidedef" references three textures, a "top/upper", a "middle" and a
 "bottom/lower".
-Space has already be saved by using 16 bit lump numbers rather than names for each of these textures, however with
+Space has already been saved by using 16 bit lump numbers rather than names for each of these textures, however with
 30000+ "sidedefs", storing 6
 bytes